Background & Trigger

-A well intentioned recent article (dated 05 Jun 19) by senior Veteran Lt Gen PR Shankar titled ‘Generally on Generals’ has been appreciated by many Veterans as most of the points highlighted by the author are true.
+A well-intentioned recent article (dated 5 June 2019) by senior Veteran Lieutenant General PR Shankar (Retd) titled ‘Generally on Generals’ has been appreciated by many Veterans as most of the points highlighted by the author are true.
 However, there is also a counterview to the article, not so much against the points raised and articulated, but mainly against the author and the very idea/intention/ ethos of writing the article (as a retired General).

 These collective views of Veterans often project to the serving fraternity and the political hierarchy, including the bureaucracy, all the rich wealth of knowledge, expertise, experience and recommendations that the Veterans (especially Generals) make to all concerned through their excellent analysis and articulation.
 It needs to be appreciated that while in service we are bound by several pulls, pressures, restraints due to binding rules and regulations besides constraints of time and favourable inclination.

 However, post retirement all the direct and indirect embargoes are lifted, and the Veteran (now out of uniform) is no longer bound or restrained to say and write what he now honestly and truthfully feels.
 Besides this, the Veteran has ample time to not only reflect and retrospect but introspect too on several issues which was impossible during service .The net result is generally well-intentioned responses, articles, papers, letters, essays and even books for the good of the organisation with little self-interest and mostly pure selflessness!

 There is an imperative need to support and encourage all Veterans, especially senior ranking Generals with vast knowledge and experience to write and articulate their views on various subjects to benefit the serving fraternity and political hierarchy who are always short of time to review, reflect, retrospect, let alone introspect!